depaulaio/landing_page_bootstrap/README.md

-# landing page boortstrap e jquery
+# landing page boortstrap and jquery